Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 What doesn’t

-- Higher cost per square foot than bulk concentrates
+- Ready-to-use formula costs more per treated square foot than concentrates

 Hardware & Specs Guide